bluenote-1577/phase-doc/docs/source/introduction.rst

 #.
 Guarantee contig-length haplotypes. floria tries to give the longest possible *correct* haplotypes, but is not guaranteed to be contig length.
 #.
 Too many strains at once. floria was designed to phase not more than single digit number of strains (maximum 5 by default).
 #.
 Call SNPs or map reads.
 To generate your VCF + BAM, you need to map reads and call variants by yourself.
-#.  floria does not give base-level assemblies.
-However, you can run an assembler on each of the output haplosets quite easily.
-Alternatively, see the "Production" pipeline https://github.com/jsgounot/Floria_analysis_workflow for a pipeline that turns floria into an end-to-end assembler.